NotMyFault/aws-lambda-cloud-plugin/README.md

 #### Requirements

+Jenkins will need to be allowed to invoke Lambda Functions.
+So you must :
-You will have to create AWS Credentials in Jenkins unless your Jenkins is running as an AWS Resource (ECS task, EKS pod, EC2 instance).
+- configure AWS Credentials in Jenkins using the [CloudBees AWS Credentials plugin](https://plugins.jenkins.io/aws-credentials/)
+- unless your Jenkins is running as an AWS Resource (ECS task, EKS pod, EC2 instance)

 Those credentials will match an IAM User or a IAM Role which will need to have the following permissions :
 ```yml